NethServer/docs/administrator-manual/en/backup.rst

 Example: cleanup after 30 days: ::

-  db backups mybackup CleanupOlderThan 30D
+  db backups setprop mybackup CleanupOlderThan 30D

 The retention policy is not supported by the rsync backend.